epsimatic/escpos/README.md

 Install the package via the following:

-    go get -u github.com/cloudinn/escpos
+    go get -u github.com/epsimatic/escpos

 ## Example epos-server ##

-An example EPOS server implementation is available in the [cmd/epos-server][3] subdirectory of this project.
-This example server is more or less compatible with [Epson TM-Intelligent][4] printers and print server implementations.
+An example EPOS server implementation is available in [original repository](https://github.com/CloudInn/escpos/tree/master/cmd/epos-server).
+That example server is more or less compatible with [Epson TM-Intelligent][4] printers and print server implementations.

+Please note that it requires `gokogiri`, `libxml` and `cgo` to build

 ## Usage ##